edcedcedcedc/computer-science-curriculum-ossu/core-cs/core-programming/sicp/projects/project2/readme.md

 1 Invent the capability to send a message to a list of clients as well as to a single client.
 Do this entirely in the client program, so what actually goes to the server is multiple requests.
     1.1
-    standardized the messaging format to be SEND recipient:message server is able to echo to the recipent the message
+    standardized the messaging format to be SEND recipient:message server is able to echo to the recipent the message 1.1
+    clients can send messages to each other enabled threading on clientside

 2. Invent the capability to broadcast a message to every client.
 Do this by inventing a broadcast command that the server understands.
 3. Could #1 have been done with the server doing part of the work?
 Could #2 have been done entirely in the client code?
 Compare the virtues of the two approaches.